-Concerning medical coding, accuracy is everything.
+When it comes to medical coding, accuracy is everything.
 Even the smallest error can lead to a huge loss.
-Coding requirements change often, and with denials totaling a big chunk of the amount per year, one can’t afford to risk under or over-coding, not to mention to rely on obsolete codes.
+Medical coding requirements change often, and with denials totaling a big chunk of the amount per year, one can’t afford to risk under or over-coding, not to mention relying on obsolete codes.
+As per the Centers for Medicare and Medicaid Services, 30% of claims are either denied, lost, or ignored due to medical billing and coding errors.
+In this blog, we have brought you some of the medical coding best practices to achieve accuracy and increase productivity in medical coding.

 Medical codes convert data about the patient’s medical services experience into an electronic format that payers use to settle claims for repayment.
 However, if a coder incorporates obsolete, missing, or incorrect codes, the claim is denied.
 Thus, it is important to stay up-to-date.